Awol Erizku: The Only Way is Up

-In 2014, Erizku returned to the Hasted-Kraeutler gallery space with "The Only Way is Up," a larger exhibition featuring a variety of sculpture, mixed media and photography.
+In 2014, Erizku returned to the Hasted-Kraeutler gallery space with The Only Way is Up, a larger exhibition featuring a variety of sculpture, mixed media and photography.
 With his works, he displayed mastery of the cultural landscape, invoking Hip hop including homages to artists such as Marcell Duchamp, David Hammons, Donald Judd.
 The exhibition drew its title from the Quincy Jones album, in turn named after the Otis Clay song, "The Only Way Is Up".

-"Although Erizku’s work abounds with signifiers and indicators of African American culture, it speaks more broadly to a universal quest for self-discovery."
+"Although Erizku's work abounds with signifiers and indicators of African American culture, it speaks more broadly to a universal quest for self-discovery."

-The centerpiece of the exhibition offers a nod to rapper Jay-Z, drawing its title, Oh what a feeling, fuck it, I want a trillion from the rapper's 2013 song "Picasso Baby."
+The centerpiece of the exhibition offers a nod to rapper Jay-Z, drawing its title, Oh what a feeling, fuck it, I want a trillion, from the rapper's 2013 song "Picasso Baby".
 With a nod to Donald Judd's "Stacks" and 1960s minimalism, Erizku aligns seven basketball rims with 24-karat gold-plated nets, with a Brooklyn Nets team mini-basketball resting atop the highest basket.
 "I thought it would be interesting to replace the stacked boxes with basketball hoops, a reference to David Hammons, and also signifiers of my life in New York City," Erizku said of his work.
 "The piece operates as a striking metaphor, embodying the anxieties inherent to life as a young contemporary artist by aligning basketball with the practice of making art—both are games, shaped half by talent and half by luck.
 If you ask me, you have more to chew on when you look at those stacked hoops than those metal boxes."

-Erizku released an accompanying mixtape with DJ Kitty Ca$h in collaboration with Vice to go along with the exhibition's artwork.
+Erizku released an accompanying mixtape with DJ Kitty Ca$h, in collaboration with Vice magazine, to go along with the exhibition's artwork.
 "The majority of that mixtape was trap, because trap is hot in hip-hop right now,” Erizku told Vice.
 “Music is universal and I wanted to create a musical definition of my work that spoke to my generation about the issues and ideas my work represents."
 The mixtape also features audio from artist Kerry James Marshall discussing the issue of black invisibility in art.

 Serendipity

-In 2015, in collaboration with MoMA PopRally, Erizku screened films and photos in "Serendipity," an event held at the Museum of Modern Art in May.
+In 2015, in collaboration with MoMA PopRally, Erizku screened films and photos in "Serendipity", an event held at the Museum of Modern Art in May.

 Slow Burn

 In 2018, Erizku launched his first solo exhibition in Asia, Slow Burn, where it included large neon light pieces hanging on the walls.
 These neon lights inspired by the streets of Hong Kong depict imagery representing culture, law enforcement, and identity as the press release detailed it.
-As Marianna Cerini writes on the exhibition, that Erizku also provided a mixtape that is incorporated for viewers to engage with that includes Kendrick Lamar and numerous artists.
+As Marianna Cerini writes on the exhibition, Erizku also provided a mixtape that is incorporated for viewers to engage with that includes Kendrick Lamar and numerous artists.
 Erizku fully embodies his work with personal experiences as well as ongoing societal issues that are being brought into the neon lights of the art world.